BFarkascode/STM32_NVMDriver/README.md

 Lastly, one must be very cautious about the endian of the information that is funnelled into the FLASH.
 The writing process swaps the endian of the 4 bytes, where the 0th byte will be written to the last position (and vica versa) and the 1st will be swapped by the 2nd.
 As such, all machine code need to be pre-swapped before being fed into the NVM driver.

 ### Blocking you MUST have!
 Writing to FLASH takes at least 3.2 ms, independent of which process is being executed (see refman page 94).
-During the time of writing into FLASH, the FLASH MUST NOT be used by any other function, IRQ, process, or anything really...otherwise the mcu will freeze.
+During the time of writing into FLASH, the FLASH MUST NOT be used by any other function, interrupts (IRQ), process, or anything really...otherwise the mcu will freeze.
 As such, it must be ensured that whenever we are working with the FLASH, all other potential activities are halted, suspended or cancelled.
 (In my experience, this must be applied to non-user-defined IRQs as well such as certain systicks.)
 Word-by-word writing can be made blocking easily to deal with this problem, but half-page needs special care (we will discuss this within the code itself).

 Half-page also must be run from RAM directly following what the refman suggest (refman page 82, example code A.3.10).